voyteq55/voyteq55.github.io/_drafts/how-to-combine-multiple-repositories-into-one.md

 The flag `--allow-unrelated-histories` is needed because `git` by default won't let you merge branches which don't share at least one commit in their histories.

-To clean up, you can now remove the project branch:
+To clean up, remove the project branch:

 ```terminal
 git branch -d project_1_branch
 ```

-And voilà, you now have the first repository integrated in its own subdirectory
+And voilà, you now have the first repository integrated in its own subdirectory:

 ```
 ── one_big_repository